-Explanation: This is applicable only if the team has the Vision Sensor onboard.
-Ask the team about this item to pass this item.
+This is applicable only if the team has the Vision Sensor onboard, otherwise disregard this item and move on.

-The Vision Sensor is a powerful part, but it can easily lead the robot astray if not programmed, tested, and calibrated correctly, potentially causing damage to self, the field, or other robots.
+The Vision Sensor is a powerful part, but it can easily lead the robot astray if not programmed, tested, and calibrated correctly, which can cause damage to itself, the field, or other robots.
 This provision basically states that the team is aware of the Vision Sensor's risks, accepts those risks, and have managed those risks sufficiently.

 This concludes the Parts Inspection.
 Move on to the next category on the checklist.
-V5 BRAIN INSPECTION

-CATEGORY: Field Control Check
+CATEGORY: Field Control Check (not listed in checklist)